OSTRICHES AT NIGHT | ANIMAL MINDS

 3) animals are capable of belief, they’ve just been shy about it.
 So what are animals’ beliefs?

 The uselessness of this exercise speaks to the ridiculous human beliefs about ourselves, our media, and animals.
-Statements 2 and 3 emerge in the other content shown to the birds in the middle, such as films of an ostrich mating dance and egg hatching.
-If they pay attention, they should stir or maybe learn something, before they see the horrific lion film at the end.
+Statements 2 and 3 emerge in the other content shown to the birds in the middle, such as films of an ostrich mating dance and an egg hatching.
+If they pay attention, they should stir or maybe “learn” something, before they see the horrific lion film at the end.
+And any cut to the farmer or me, the director, will speak to the notion of a perpetrator.

 Lastly, if the birds just aren’t interested in the projector screen or are unable to follow motion pictures - isn’t this also interesting?
 In this case, it would be a film of birds milling around or asleep while a director shows them content he thinks is relevant to them.
 Its hilarious.